-"Parcel" means a legal parcel as defined hereindetermined by the Assessor for assessment purposes only.
+"Parcel" means a legal parcel as defined herein.

 "Patient exemption" means an exemption from the registration requirement imposed by Section 9.31.050 and shall apply to a qualified patient who cultivates no more than 100 square feet of medical marijuana on a legal parcel for personal medical use.
 Where two or more qualified patients reside on a single legal parcel they may cumulatively grow no more than 200 square feet of medical marijuana pursuant to this exemption.
 Nothing herein shall grant a right to cultivate medical marijuana that is otherwise in violation of this ordinance.